torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 CPU Interface Files
 ~~~~~~~~~~~~~~~~~~~

+The interaction of a process with the cpu controller depends on its scheduling
+policy and the underlying scheduler.
+From the point of view of the cpu controller,
+processes can be categorized as follows:

+* Processes under the fair-class scheduler
+* Processes under a BPF scheduler with the ``cgroup_set_weight`` callback
+* Everything else: ``SCHED_{FIFO,RR,DEADLINE}`` and processes under a BPF scheduler
+  without the ``cgroup_set_weight`` callback

+For details on when a process is under the fair-class scheduler or a BPF scheduler,
+check out :ref:`Documentation/scheduler/sched-ext.rst <sched-ext>`.

+For each of the following interface files, the above categories
+will be referred to.
 All time durations are in microseconds.

   cpu.stat
 	A read-only flat-keyed file.
 	This file exists whether the controller is enabled or not.

-	It always reports the following three stats:
+	It always reports the following three stats, which account for all the
+	processes in the cgroup:

 	- usage_usec
 	- user_usec
 	- system_usec

-	and the following five when the controller is enabled:
+	and the following five when the controller is enabled, which account for
+	only the processes under the fair-class scheduler:

 	- nr_periods
 	- nr_throttled